 The committee has long been supportive of the Naval Reactors program and believes it is an exceptional example of a nuclear-related government program that is safety-focused, mission-driven, and well-managed.
-Due to this success, the committee and the Navy will continue to have very high expectations for performance by Naval Reactors, particularly as it safely stewards the Navy's ongoing nuclear mission and as it develops and delivers the Ohio-class replacement submarine's nuclear reactor.
-The committee will continue its oversight of these programs, as well as Naval Reactors' efforts to refuel its S8G landbased prototype and carry out the Spent Fuel Handling Recapitalization Project.
+Due to this success, the committee and the Navy will continue to have very high expectations for performance by Naval Reactors.
+The committee will continue its oversight of Naval Reactors' stewardship of the Navy's nuclear mission.
+(Page 335)